dobin/yookiterm-challenges/challenge11/challenge11.md

 ## Introduction

-We will create a functional exploit for a 32 bit program with a stack overflow vulnerability.
-This includes finding the vulnerability, get all necessary information for our exploit, and create a sample exploit as python program.
+We will create a functional exploit for a 32bit program with a stack overflow vulnerability, executing our provided shellcode.
+We do this by overflowing a buffer into the return address (SIP), like in challenge10.
+But instead of using an existing function, we provide our own (shell-) code to execute.

-## Goal

-* Write a buffer whose SIP points to our shellcode
-* Give that buffer to the vulnerable program to execute a shell

-## Source
+### Source

 * Source directory: `~/challenges/challenge11/`
 * Source files: [challenge11](https://github.com/dobin/yookiterm-challenges-files/tree/master/challenge11)